 Available in standard (L1) and long (L2) wheelbases, you can determine how much load space you need.
 As standard, you'll receive 2.9m³ load volume which increases to 3.6m³ in the longer version which can accommodate payloads just over 1 tonne with optional modifications.
-Despite its compact size, the Transit Connect L1 can still carry two Europallets and take items that are 3m long.
+Despite its compact size, the Transit Connect L1 can still carry two Euro pallets and transport items that are 3m long.

 The cabin is a comfortable place to be with DAB Radio, USB connectivity and steering wheel mounted audio controls included as standard.
 There's lots of headroom which is a bonus, especially for taller drivers as well as a range of clever storage options to make the most of limited space.

-Both vans offer two body lengths – L1 and L2 – which provide 3.7m³ and 4.1m³ of load space respectively.
-The bigger L2 version has enough space to transport two Europallets.
-On certain models, you’ll receive twin passenger seats so that you can travel with two extra people which is perfect for a small team.
-It can also be used on the weekend to transport a small family of three.
+Two body lengths – L1 and L2 – are offered as standard across all three vans, which provide 3.7m³ and 4.1m³ of load space respectively.
+The bigger L2 version has enough space to transport two Euro pallets.
+On all versions above the entry-level model, you’ll receive twin passenger seats which are perfect for transporting a small team on short journeys.

 The Nissan NV200 is certainly one of the biggest small vans on the market.
-Built using Japanese-style architecture it receives a narrow track, high roof and short wheelbase which provides a much tighter turning circle, more space for taller items and a raised seating position typically associated with larger vehicles.
+Built using Japanese-style architecture it receives a narrow track, the highest roof in the class and a short wheelbase which provides a much tighter turning circle, more space for taller items and a raised seating position typically associated with larger vehicles.

-The large 4.2m³ load area that comes as standard in the NV200 is more than enough space to accommodate two Europallets and the taller roof means you can carry items up to 1.36m in height.
-Every NV200 receives twin sliding doors to make loading and unloading much easier as well as a 5-year/100,000 mile warranty which is transferable when you buy used.
+The large 4.2m³ load area that comes as standard in the NV200 is more than enough space to accommodate two Euro pallets and the taller roof means you can carry items up to 1.36m in height.
+Usually, small vans only have a nearside sliding side door as standard; however, every NV200 receives twin sliding doors to make loading and unloading much easier as well as a 5-year/100,000 mile warranty which is transferable when you buy used.

 Available in three trim levels – Visia, Acenta and Tekna – the NV200 comes well equipped as standard with Bluetooth, USB/AUX sockets and steering wheel controls.
 If you upgrade to the top of the range edition, you’ll receive the touchscreen sat nav and entertainment system.

-Like most vans in this list, the Caddy comes with a Standard and Maxi body length as well as a window van version, the five-seater Caddy Combi and the Caddy Life which offers two additional seats in a more MPV style vehicle so that it can transport up to seven people.
+Like most vans in this list, the Caddy comes with Standard and Maxi body lengths; however, it also offers a window van version, the five-seater Caddy Combi and the Caddy Life which provides two additional seats in a more MPV style vehicle so that it can transport up to seven people.
 The Standard version has a load volume of 3.2m³ which increases to 4.2m³ in the Maxi.

-There are diesel and petrol options available to suit your business.
+There are diesel and petrol options available to suit your business, although most buyers stick with the traditional diesel variant.
 The 2.0 TDI diesel engine comes in three versions, of which the two most powerful units can be paired with a dual-clutch automatic gearbox.
-Similarly, the largest of the trio of petrol engines can also be fitted with an auto option.

 Unusual for a small van, the Doblo Cargo is available with two roof heights which is something typically associated with larger vehicles.
 As expected, it also comes with two body lengths – Standard and Maxi.
 The biggest version is the XL model (Maxi wheelbase and high roof) which has a load volume of 5.0m³ with a payload of 1,005kg.

-In the cabin there are clever storage solutions including the overhead storage above the windscreen, door pockets and a passenger seat that flips up to reveal a little space to store documents.
+In the cabin, there are clever storage solutions including the overhead storage space above the windscreen, large door pockets and a passenger seat that flips up to reveal a little space to store documents.

-At the top of the range Tecnico trim level, the Doblo Cargo is about as well-equipped as any compact van.
-It receives rear parking sensors, Bluetooth connectivity and a power mounting for a TomTom sat nav built into the top of the dashboard as well as the unit to go in it.
+The top of the range Tecnico trim level makes the Doblo Cargo as well-equipped as almost any other compact van.
+It receives rear parking sensors, Bluetooth connectivity and a power mounting for a TomTom sat nav built into the top of the dashboard, as well as the actual sat nav to go in it.

-Developed alongside the Renault Kangoo, the Mercedes-Benz Citan comes with badge appeal that portrays a more upmarket image to customers and demands higher residual values than its French counterpart.
+Developed alongside the Renault Kangoo, the Mercedes-Benz Citan comes with badge appeal that most other small vans don't have.
+It helps to portray a more upmarket image to customers and demands higher resale values than its French counterpart.

 The suspension, engine and bodywork have all been reworked by Mercedes to improve the van’s performance.
 As standard, the refined interior receives USB connectivity, front electric windows and daytime running lights.
-There is also a range of additional options to choose from as you would expect including sat nav, rear parking sensors, heated front seats and alloy wheels.
+There's also a range of additional options to choose from as you would expect, including satellite navigation, rear parking sensors, heated front seats and alloy wheels.